enicoh/POS/README.md

 ## Uninstalling

-Run `uninstall.bat` (from anywhere) to completely remove everything.
+Run `Uninstall_CoffeeShopPOS.bat` (in the installation folder) to completely remove everything.

 ## Requirements